JHU-EN-601-644-S25/CardioCrisisCrew/README.md

 - The session data remains available in the cloud for medical records

 ## Device Setup
+The physical ECG device collects and stores heart data.

+**Note:** For our purpose, we used an outlet as a power source.
+However, in a real-world scenario, a battery pack should be attached to the device before use.

+### 1. Place Electrodes
+- Three electrodes need to be placed on the body (see electrode diagram)

+### 2. Turn on Device and Begin Data Collection
+- Press the black button on the device
+- Data collection is occurring while blue LED on device is on
+- Data collection sessions last 30 seconds, as currently configured
+- Can press button multiple times if more data is desired

 # Security
 Security was integrated into every stage of the CC ECG's development — from requirements gathering and architecture design to implementation and testing.
 Our approach followed recognized medical device cybersecurity standards and regulatory guidance to ensure safety, reliability, and compliance.